with Wilma Smith (violin) commencing 2020

 Flinders Quartet (FQ) is instantly recognisable as one of Australia’s most loved chamber music ensembles.
 A quartet for the twenty-first century, FQ approaches its third decade with acknowledged musical skill and maturity.
 The group's dynamic and stirring performances of a full spectrum of repertoire have audiences and critics articulating their esteem, and the quartet is a highly-respected force in Australian chamber music.

 Committed to industry development, FQ regularly commissions and premieres works by Australian composers.
-Their 2019 season includes the premieres of new works by Katy Abbott, Deborah Cheetham AO, and emerging composer Ella Macens (participant in FQ’s 2017 Composer Development Program participant), Matthew Laing as well as a Stuart Greenbaum’s new work for string quartet, recorder and erhu.
-In their ongoing mission to further the Australian tradition of chamber music, FQ has previously commissioned and premiered works by Peter Sculthorpe, Katy Abbott, Ross Edwards, Elena Kats-Chernin, Paul Dean, Paul Grabowsky, Ian Munro, Iain Grandage, Andrew Ford, Calvin Bowman and Tom Henry.
+Their 2020 season includes the premieres of new works by Katy Abbott, Deborah Cheetham AO, and emerging composer Ella Macens (participant in FQ’s 2017 Composer Development Program).
+In their ongoing mission to further the Australian tradition of chamber music, FQ has previously commissioned and premiered works by Peter Sculthorpe, Ross Edwards, Elena Kats-Chernin, Stuart Greenbaum, Paul Dean, Paul Grabowsky, Ian Munro, Iain Grandage, Andrew Ford, Calvin Bowman, Tom Henry and Matt Laing.
 In 2016, FQ launched its Composer Development Program, working to further the career of emerging Australian composers.

 Vanguards of the Melbourne chamber music scene, FQ initiated its own annual subscription series in 2002.
 The series has gained momentum each year, and the quartet now enjoys programming and presenting its own season in three Melbourne venues.